Mini dental implants are an innovation in the dental world. They are becoming more and more popular with each day. Are they right for you?

 Mini dental implants may be the only solution for some patients.
 That doesn’t mean they are a last result, as they still have many benefits over the traditional process.

 First of all, there is no complicated surgery involved in the process.
 Mini dental implants can be inserted in one day.
-Patients walk out with a restored smile after a single visit.
+What’s more, patients may walk out with not only a single implant, but a fully restored arch.

 Secondly, the recovery period is mild and short.
 The procedure is not as invasive as the traditional process, which means healing happens faster and more efficiently.
 You may not even need painkillers after the surgery.